yurigo79/gutenberg/packages/editor/README.md

 ### PostTrashCheck

-Wrapper component that renders its children only if the post can trashed.
+Wrapper component that renders its children only if the post can be trashed.

 _Parameters_

--   _props_ `Object`: - The component props.
+-   _props_ `Object`: The component props.
--   _props.children_ `React.ReactNode`: - The child components to render.
+-   _props.children_ `React.ReactElement`: The child components.

 _Returns_

--   `React.ReactNode`: The rendered child components or null if the post can not trashed.
+-   `React.ReactElement | null`: The rendered child components or null if the post can't be trashed.

 ### PostTypeSupportCheck